 Delete an Account

-You can delete an account from the Accounts List by clicking the red Delete button.
-When you do, you will be presented with two different options: Delete Account & Transactions and Delete Account Only.
+You can delete an account from the Accounts List by clicking the Manage link on the right side of the account you want to remove (see the Edit an Account section for more information).
+Next, click the red Delete button.
+When you do this, you will be presented with two different options: Delete Account & Transactions and Delete Account Only.

 If you select Delete Account & Transactions, the account and all transactions currently assigned to that account will be deleted.